 When you publish a landing page that you’d like to use for a retargeting ad, be sure to confirm you agree to our additional terms in the Settings & Tracking section.
 You’ll only need to accept the terms once.
 We’ll automatically insert a Facebook ad pixel on the landing page when you publish your retargeting ad.

-Facebook Pixel on Connected Sites
+Facebook Pixel on Integrations

-Facebook and Instagram Retargeting Ideas
+Facebook and Instagram retargeting ideas

 Retargeting ads look like other ads you can create for Facebook and Instagram.
 Since these ads display only to your site visitors, you can retarget for a few different reasons.

 Potential customers have likely seen the items on your site.
 Remind them of the products that they are already interested in, and use an ad to encourage them to purchase.